SangyulCha/Moodle-Block-static-search-/README.md

 git clone https://github.com/moodle/moodle.git
 ```

 This will clone the github moodle repository in a directory called `moodle`.
-Now you can do many things a lot easier.
-For example, if you moved from another hosting provider to DigitalOcean, you can just "check out" the version you last used and then check out the latest version.
-Or you can just stick with stable releases.
-There is a whole world of simple code management open for you.
-For this tutorial, we will simply check out the latest stable version which moodle always keeps in its own branch.
+We will simply check out the latest stable version which moodle always keeps in its own branch.
 To find out which version is latest for you, do this:

 ```command
 cd moodle